FAQs – Frequently Asked Questions

 What standard facilities are on the cruisers?

-TV, CD Player, Cigarette lighter socket, toilet, shower, duvet, bedding, fridge, cooker, warm air heating, hot and cold water, equipped galley, buoyancy aids.
+TV, CD Player, DVD Player, Cigarette lighter socket, toilet, shower, duvet, bedding, fridge, cooker, warm air heating, hot and cold water, equipped galley, life jackets.

 What do I need to bring?

 Please bring all of your holiday paperwork with you.
 All bedding is provided.
 Towels are not provided on our Classic fleet but they are provided on our Platinum fleet.
 Cooking utensils and crockery are provided.
 Rubber soled shoes, matches and a torch will come in useful.
 You should also bring First Aid items / kits.
 You will then also need food, drink and cleaning materials.
 There is a Tesco store just 5 minutes from the Stalham Boatyard.
 On board every boat are matches and a handy cleaning kit which includes a small bottle of washing up liquid, scourer, floor cloth and a bin bag.
 Why not also take a look on our guide on what to pack for a boating holiday?